 -

-Reviews position the L40 as a top-tier robot vacuum and mop combo with outstanding cleaning power, runtime and automation that consistently ranks near the top of robot vacuum lists, though its industrial look, loud top power and finicky default pet-hair brush (fixable with the Tri-cut brush) and occasional dock squeaks are noted drawbacks.
+Reviews position the L40 as a top-tier robot vacuum and mop combo with outstanding cleaning power, runtime and automation that now ranks near the very top of robot and pet-hair lists, though its industrial look, loud top power and finicky default pet-hair brush (fixable with the Tri-cut brush) and occasional dock squeaks are noted drawbacks.

 -